The anterior cruciate ligament (ACL) is a large ligament, about the thickness of your little finger, inside the knee.

-The goal of surgery is to restore joint anatomy, provide knee stability, as well as return to work and sport as soon as possible.
+The goal of ACL surgery is to restore joint anatomy, provide knee stability, and return to work and sport as soon as possible.

 Some patients achieve satisfactory stability non-operatively.
 Long-term ACL deficiency may result in gradual damage to the menisci and articular cartilage.